South Forsyth High School

 What has been your favorite class at UGA?

-What is your best memory at UGA so far?
+What has been your best memory at UGA?

 What advice do you have for younger students who wish to pursue engineering?

 Engineering is a great major to open up numerous doors for you.
 Between all the different engineering disciplines, a student can pursue almost any job.
 Good work ethic and networking skills can take you really far.